-**NEW – CSA pick-up is now available at our farmers’ markets in Downtown Georgetown (Saturday mornings) and North York Farmers’ Market at Mel Lastman Square in North York.
+- CSA pick-up is also available at our farmers’ markets in Downtown Georgetown (Saturday mornings) and North York Farmers’ Market at Mel Lastman Square (Thursdays).

 What kinds of produce will my share contain?

 Here is what we grow …

-- beans, beets, broccoli, cabbage, cauliflower, corn, cucumbers, edamame, eggplant, fennel, garlic, gourds, greens, herbs, kale, kohlrabi, leeks, lettuce, onions, peppers, pumpkins, radishes, shoots, snow peas, spinach, summer turnips, swiss chard, tomatoes, winter squash and zucchini.
+- Beans, beets, broccoli, cabbage, corn, cucumbers, edamame, eggplant, fennel, garlic, gourds, greens, herbs, kale, kohlrabi, leeks, lettuce, onions, peppers, pumpkins, radishes, shoots, snow peas, spinach, summer turnips, swiss chard, tomatoes, winter squash and zucchini.